singhprincejeet/sentiment_analysis/README.md

  **Run 3** - Prof's file with tf-idf (more wight on rare words), stemming  (lovins?), stop word removal (?).
  **Run 4** - Our genereated arff file with tf-idf (more wight on rare words), stemming (Porter's stemmer) and stop word removal

+ ** For Run 1, had to use only 100 words for decision tree

  **Need to report accuracy, confusion matrices, precision, recall and f-measures**

 |               |      SVM      |       NB      |       DT      |